“Preparation & Response Protocols for NAMI Families and Caregivers” by James Elliott.

 This document also contains vital information about universally important topics such as how to build and maintain a missing person case file (to properly prepare for a missing person incident), and how to utilize a detailed missing persons action plan during a crisis.
 This information can and should be utilized by anyone, anywhere, who may deal with missing persons incidents.

 Because this material was designed to be paired with live presentations by an experienced missing persons investigator, it is not intended to be comprehensive or complete.
 It is simply a starting point for discussion, research and awareness.
-Any specific questions may be directed to the author of the material.
+After reviewing the online document (found here), any specific questions may be directed to the author of the material.

 Missing Persons Investigation Agency